 Isn’t a cheap provisional patent application better than nothing?

 Provisional patent applications serve a useful purpose.
 When written properly, a provisional offers patent-pending status for one year.
 This buys time for the applicant to secure funding, make money or pursue any number of business plans that may help justify and pay for a nonprovisional patent application.
-The problem is not the concept of a provisional, but the risks of a deficient disclosure.
+The problem lies not in the idea of a provisional, but in the practical realities of how provisional applications are written and filed. risks of a deficient disclosure.
 When you pay for a very cheap provisional patent application, the risk is that insufficient disclosures in your filing may cause harm that you will not be able to fix.

 What are the risks of a bare-bones provisional patent application?

-However, the flexibility of a provisional can also become a downside in that there is no minimum level of disclosure that must be met.
+The high degree of flexibility in a provisional, however, can also become a downside.
+There is no minimum level of disclosure that must be met in order for a provisional to be accepted.
+In fact, there is no such thing as an acceptance or allowance of a provisional application.
+Nobody at the USPTO will tell you whether the disclosure in your provisional is sufficient unless it becomes an issue in your subsequent nonprovisional application.
 Anyone can file a provisional application without receiving any indication that something is wrong or missing.
-If a child handed you a piece of paper with chicken scratches, you can slap a cover sheet and file that as a provisional application.
+You can slap a cover sheet on a piece of paper with chicken scratches, and file that as a provisional application.

 What is the harm caused by a short provisional patent application?

 A cheap provisional patent application carries the risk of insufficient disclosure.
 The potential damage caused by a very brief provisional application would be incurred after the filing date.
 It is what happens after the provisional is filed that could hurt you.
-By the time you realize it, it may be too late to correct the situation.
+By the time you realize your provisional is scant, it may be too late to correct the situation.

 Say you file your provisional application thinking that you’re covered and protected for one year.
 In the meantime, you start disclosing your invention without any NDA’s or confidentiality obligations.
 The problem arises when you begin publicly disclosing features of your invention that are not sufficiently covered in your provisional application.
 This will preclude you from obtaining foreign patents covering these missing features which you have already publicly disclosed.
 You also risk losing US patent rights on such missing features if you fail to file a timely (new) application to include the new subject matter.